-Graduate School policy is established and changed by action of the Dean of the Graduate School after review and approval by the Faculty Senate, with oversight by the Provost and the President.
+Graduate School policy is established and changed by action of the dean of the Graduate School after review and approval by the Faculty Senate, with oversight by the provost and the president.
 Periodic updates to these policies and procedures will be made in the spring prior to the fall semester in which they will become effective.
-Changes required by law will be made immediately with the appropriate notification to the Faculty Senate, Provost, and President.
-Please note: Recommendations for changes in policy should be addressed to the Dean of the Graduate School.
+Changes required by law will be made immediately with the appropriate notification to the Faculty Senate, provost, and president.
+Note: Recommendations for changes in policy should be addressed to the dean of the Graduate School.

 If a student is dropped from the University for failure to maintain continuous enrollment, the requirements of the Graduate School are those in effect at the time of re-admission to the Graduate School.
 Modification of certain aspects of Graduate School policy may be necessary to conform to legislation enacted by the State of Washington.

 Any request for an exception to policy for an individual student should be submitted in writing through the major professor and director/chair of the major graduate program, by the program’s graduate academic coordinator via the Graduate Research Management (GRM) module in myWSU, to the dean of the Graduate School, who may then act upon the request.
 A petition process is available for a graduate student to petition for changes in course enrollment and academic calendar deadlines for the student’s individual program.
 A Petition form is available on the Graduate School forms website: http://gradschool.wsu.edu/facultystaff-resources/18-2/.